phenom-company/AIDA_ICO_SmartContract/README.md

 # Aida ICO Contract

 Please see below description of [Aida ICO][aidamarket] smart contract developed by [Phenom.Team][phenom].
-This is a first ever contract based upon the new concept outlined by Vitalik Buterin when investors can revoke their deposits before the end of the ICO
+This is a first ever contract based upon the new concept outlined by Vitalik Buterin when investors can revoke their deposits before the end of the ICO.
+Also see this contract on [etherscan][etherscanLink].

 ## Overview
 AID Token smart-contract is structured upon [ERC20 standard](erc20).